R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 enclaves are Linux shared libraries with special extensions.
 If you are not using Linux you will need to install Docker.
 On Windows and macOS, Conclave uses Docker to build the enclave in a Linux environment.
 [Instructions are provided below](#running-the-host) to show you how to use Docker on Windows and macOS to run your entire application in "simulation mode".
-Alternatively, for day to day development the mock API is plenty sufficient and allows you to debug into enclave calls as well.
+Alternatively, for day to day development building an enclave in mock mode or using the mock API is plenty sufficient and allows you to debug into enclave calls as well.
 Compiling a real enclave is only needed for integration testing against the embedded JVM, or real deployment.

 Secondly, when building enclaves using the `graalvm_native_image` runtime, Conclave internally uses the C++ compiler gcc.
 This is automatically installed when building on Windows and macOS but on Linux you need to make sure you have